Homemade raw cat food recipe FAQ

 Additionally, the FDA says that salmonellosis is uncommon in cats and dogs.
 The issue, again, is proper human hygiene.

-Can I cook your recipes?
+Can I cook your raw recipes?

 No. The recipes are complete as is and must be fed raw.
+The only cooked ingredient is blue mussels for the recipes that include blue mussels.

-How do I make homemade cat food?
+How do I make DIY raw cat food?

 Where can I buy your recipes?